Is Buying An Expensive Car Worth It?

 Maintenance Costs

 Depending on which car you want to buy, you may have to visit the dealership for repairs.
-Dealership mechanics perform quality work but can cost more than other mechanics.
+Dealership mechanics perform quality work, but they can cost more than other mechanics.

 New cars are less likely to need repairs than pre-owned vehicles.
 But the occasional repair can be cheaper than the higher monthly payment and depreciation of a brand-new car.